I have recently come to Islam, and my husband has not, and is not willing to at this time, so this are really rocky between us right now.

 So just as your journey to Islam, is one of self-discovery, realization, and changing levels of understanding; so also must your daughter be given the chance to discover in a natural way.

-Even more importantly, because she is experiencing different values at the school that she attends, and it is best to try and avoid any conflict between your new world, and the world in which your daughter spends most of her time – school.
+Even more importantly, because she is experiencing different values at the school that she attends, and it is best to try and avoid any conflict between your new world, and the world in which your daughter spends most of her time – school or the community.

 In addition, as her father is not a Muslim, try to avoid any unnecessary conflict between what you represent and what your husband represents, even though you are not living together (I assume).